 Make it a bit easier: open a business account in Italy with wamo

-As a financial management service provider and a payments platform in one, wamo is much more than a bank and operates differently to the traditional banks you know.
+As a financial management service provider and a payments platform in one, wamo is much more than an app and operates differently to the traditional institutions you know.
 Our features and services are designed specifically for small businesses and entrepreneurs to meet their specific needs and to provide human-centred support at every step of the way!
 We are really big on great, personal customer service.

 To open a business account with wamo, download wamo Business from Google Play or the App Store.
 You can also open an account from the website. wamo can be used from your smartphone via the app or from your desktop via the webapp, whatever works best for you.